 Want to get a taste of what you'll be learning in AP Biology?
 Find out what an enzyme is, what the differences between homologous and analogous structures are, and three tenets of cell theory.

 If you're already a biology pro, don't sweat—we have a few more in-depth articles for you, too.
-Review with our articles about the functions of the endoplasmic reticulum and cell membrane and what the photosynthesis equation is.
+Review with our articles on the functions of the endoplasmic reticulum and cell membrane, and on what the photosynthesis equation is.